Robinyo/serendipity/docs/serendipity/tutorials/case-management/README.md

 - Plan monitoring
 - Transition and discharge

+### Client Identification and Eligibility Determination
-Client identification and eligibility determination Case finding describes a process involving activities focused upon the identification of patients/clients not currently receiving case management services.
+Case finding describes a process involving activities focused upon the identification of patients/clients not currently receiving case management services.
 Establishing rapport consists of building an interpersonal connection between the case manager and the patient/client.

-Client Assessment
+### Client Assessment
 Assessment refers to construct a detailed, comprehensive understanding of the patient/client which includes, their healthcare and social needs, their capabilities, and the resources they have access to in their family and community.

-Care planning along with goal setting
+### Care Planning Along With Goal Setting
 Planning encompasses the steps necessary to build a care plan that defines treatment goals, tasks and actions needed to move towards those goals, access to specific services and supports required to achieve the stated goals and final the identification of targeted outcomes that are specific to that the patient/client.
 Navigation encompasses the part of the case management process where the case manager helps guide the patient/client to services and supports recognizing and working to remove barriers that can either be anticipated or those that unexpectedly arise.
 Provision of care occurs when the case manager is also part of the treatment team as might happen in the mental health setting.
 For example, where the patient' s/client's case manager might also be part of the therapy team providing counseling and skills training.

-Plan implementation
+### Plan Implementation
 Implementation, is the part of the case management program where the plan of care with its varied activities and tasks, is set in motion.
 Coordination is related to navigation but is broader and refers to the myriad of facilitations that must occur between and among care providers, service settings, organizations, and institutions with the patient/client also being the focus and at the center of this component of the case management process.

-Plan monitoring
+### Plan Monitoring
 Monitoring occurs throughout the entire process and is related to seeking ongoing feedback and conducting follow-up as necessary to how the plan of care is being implemented and producing results.
 Evaluation is closely related to monitoring but occurs at specific milestones during the case management process to formally determine if the care plan